-- 1. Set the mounting plate(s) on the top cover so that the screw holes align. - 2.
-Secure the plate(s) to the new top cover with two 8-32 screws and washers.
+- 1. Set the mounting plate(s) on the injector cover so that the screw holes align with the injector of choice. - 2.
+Secure the plate(s) to the injector cover with two 8-32 screws and washers.
 The screws go through the slightly elongated openings in the plate.
 The elongation permits you to position the AutoSampler over the injector nut.